I Have Disabilities and I Want to Work: Benefits Advisors

 Authored By: Northwest Justice Project

-7408EN - This publication is for people who live in Washington state, have Social Security disability-based benefits, Medicare, SSI-related Medicaid or long term care services, or other disability based benefits and want to work.
+This publication is for people who live in Washington state, have Social Security disability-based benefits, Medicare, SSI-related Medicaid or long term care services, or other disability based benefits and want to work.
+Publication #7408EN

 Should I read this?

-You have Social Security disability-based benefits, Medicare, SSI-related Medicaid or long term care services, or other disability based benefits AND
+- You have Social Security disability-based benefits, Medicare, SSI-related Medicaid or long-term care services, or other disability-based benefits.

 What is a benefits advisor?

-Social Security and other programs have trained advisors to give you expert advice on your benefits so you do not do something that could put them at risk.
+Social Security and other programs have trained advisors to give expert advice on your benefits so you do not do something to put them at risk.

 How do I find a benefits advisor?